BOCHK Science and Technology Innovation Prize FAQs

 B-4 Is the STIP awarding one person or a group of people?
 Will the Grand Prize be shared with group members if awarding the group?

 Both scientists and research teams are the awarding targets of STIP.
-If a team is nominated, the members shall be no more than 5 people; If a team wins the Prize, the prize money will be shared by team members, and each member will receive a trophy and a certificate of honor.
+If a team is nominated, the members shall be no more than 5 people; If a team wins the Prize, the prize money will be shared by team members, and each member will receive a trophy and a certificate of honour.

 B-5 Is the STIP given annually?